Rich-Wilkyness/kubernetes/sectionNotes/ExamTips.md

       # kubectl create serviceaccount my-service-account (bot account)
       # setup token for service account Configuration/serviceAccounts.md
       securityContext: # applied to pod or container level (container level takes precedence)
-        runAsUser: 1000 # all processes in the container will run as this user
+        runAsUser: 1000 # all processes in the container will run as this user, to run as root user, just delete this line.
         capabilities:
           add: ["MAC_ADMIN"] # allows for container to perform Mandatory Access Control operations
         allowPrivilegeEscalation: false # prevents the container from gaining more privileges than it started with
+        readOnlyRootFilesystem: true # prevents the container from writing to the root filesystem, (stops the container from writing to the temporary filesystem)
-      serviceAccountName: my-service-account # provides the pod with AuthN/AuthZ (tokens, roles, secrets)
+      serviceAccountName: my-service-account # provides the pod with AuthN/AuthZ (tokens, roles, secrets).
+Links to the sa created in the namespace, usually for tokens.
       volumes:
       - name: mypodvolume
         persistentVolumeClaim:
           claimName: mypvc
+      - name: mypodvolume2
+        emptyDir: {} # ephemeral storage, deleted when pod is deleted
+      - name: mypodvolume3
+        hostPath:
+          path: /tmp/data
+          type: DirectoryOrCreate # create the directory if it does not exist
+      - name: mypodvolume4
+        awsElasticBlockStore:
+          volumeID: <volume-id>
+          fsType: ext4
       # kubectl label nodes <node-name> disktype=ssd
       affinity:
           nodeAffinity:
               requiredDuringSchedulingIgnoredDuringExecution: